William Paterson - Zeta Beta Chapter

 - You must have transferred to William Paterson University with at least one full years’ academic credits satisfied at the prior institution.

-- You must have been registered for full time status of 12 or more credits your first semester at WPU.
+- You must have been registered for full time status & earned 12 or more credits your first semester at WPU.